Undergraduate Tutorial Program

 Our one-on-one virtual tutoring appointments are 45 minutes.
 You are allowed two (2) appointments per course each week and may choose to receive tutoring in up to three (3) different courses covered by our program.
 Appointments must be scheduled at least 24 hours in advance.
 You are encouraged to schedule appointments before you experience serious academic difficulty, and can book a tutoring appointment up to 7 days in advance.

-Welcome to the Undergraduate Tutorial Program (UTP) and congratulations on your wise decision to seek the assistance of a tutor.
-You have taken an important step in ensuring your success this semester.
-The UTP Tutors and staff will do everything possible to help you achieve your goals.
-However, tutoring requires teamwork and is most successful when students take an active role in the learning process.
-As such, the UTP would like you to review your responsibilities as a student, detailed below, to help you better understand how the process works.
+The UTP Tutors and staff will do everything possible to help you achieve your academic goals.
+However, tutoring requires teamwork and students attending tutoring must take an active role in their learning process.
+Please review your responsibilities as a student, detailed below, to help you better understand how the tutoring process works and how to appropriately utilize this service.

 UTP Student Responsibilities

-- Tutoring services are intended as a supplement to instruction provided by your professor.
+- Tutoring is intended as a supplement to instruction provided by your professor and your own individual study time.

-- You are responsible for your own learning and academic performance.
+- You are ultimately responsible for your own learning and academic performance in the course.

 - Log into My.Hofstra.Edu and click the Student Success Connect icon